Areas of Expertise

-Paul Elam, President of Public Policy Associates and Public Policy Committee Chair of ACJS, is an expert in racial and ethnic discrimination, juvenile justice, prisoner reentry, and child welfare.
+Paul Elam, Chief Strategy Officer at MPHI, is an expert in cyclical and retaliatory gun violence, racial and ethnic discrimination, juvenile justice, prisoner reentry, and dual wards.

-Elam works with the U.S. Department of Justice Swift and Certain Sanctions initiatives; the Governor’s Committee on Juvenile Justice and the Michigan Department of Health and Human Services; the Annie E. Casey Foundation Expanding the Bench Initiative and the Michigan Department of Education African-American Young Men of Promise Initiative.
-Previously, Elam consulted with the Michigan Coalition for Race Equity in Child Welfare and Juvenile Justice, the Michigan Child Welfare Improvement Task Force and the Michigan Prisoner Reentry Initiative.
+Previously, Elam consulted with the U.S. Department of Justice Swift and Certain Sanctions initiatives, the Michigan Coalition for Race Equity in Child Welfare and Juvenile Justice, the Michigan Child Welfare Improvement Task Force and the Michigan Prisoner Reentry Initiative.

-He has published numerous reports on topics ranging from racial imbalances in child welfare and juvenile justice to prisoner reentry.
+He has published numerous reports on topics ranging from gun violence reduction, racial imbalances in child welfare and juvenile justice to prisoner reentry.

 Follow Paul on Twitter: @PaulElam